SSheldon/rust-objc/README.md

 each `msg_send!` in a `@try`/`@catch` and panics if an exception is caught, preventing Objective-C from unwinding into Rust.

+## Message type verification

+The Objective-C runtime includes encodings for each method that describe the argument and return types.
+This crate can take advantage of these encodings to verify that the types used in Rust match the types encoded for the method.

+To use this functionality, enable the `"verify_message"` feature.
+With this feature enabled, type checking is performed for every message send, which also requires that all arguments and return values for all messages implement `Encode`.

+If this requirement is burdensome or you'd rather just verify specific messages, you can call the `Message::verify_message` method for specific selectors.

 ## Support for other Operating Systems

 The bindings can be used on Linux or *BSD utilizing the